-We can work to identify the ways in which educators can work with school leaders to teach from an ABAR lens, and to address any perceived lack of support for ABAR implementation from administrators or school leaders who are wary of how it may be executed in the classroom.
+We can work to identify the ways in which educators can work with school leaders and even families and caregivers to teach from an ABAR lens, and to address any perceived lack of support for ABAR implementation from administrators or school leaders who are wary of how it may be executed in the classroom.

 Find the Root of the Concern

-In any situation that requires problem-solving, we have to identify the root of your administrator’s concern.
+In any situation that requires problem-solving, we have to identify the root of the concern.
 You can start by thinking about your unique school community.
 The language and methods teachers utilize may differ depending on the type of school and its stakeholders.
 For example, one principal may be more concerned with how tuition-paying family members push back, while another may be focused on teachers aligning their lessons with standards or preparing their students for standardized assessments.
 Some school leaders may be under pressure from the superintendent or board members.
-Being able to identify the cause of your administrator’s reluctance or skepticism will guide you in making an actionable plan that reflects your understanding of their position, and how you plan to directly address their concerns.
-In Figure 5–1, I offer some possible if–then scenarios.
+Being able to identify why there is reluctance or skepticism will guide you in making an actionable plan that reflects your understanding of the positions, and how you plan to directly address the concerns.
+In Figure 5–1, you will find some possible if–then scenarios.